ferranSanchezLlado/dynamic-list/README.md

 # Dynamic List

-A versatile implementation of a dynamic bidirectional linked list in Rust, capable of storing any type.
-This fully-typed list eliminates the need for extra costs, such as dynamic dispatching, making it efficient and flexible for a wide range of use cases.
+A powerful and efficient implementation of dynamic lists with versatile data structures.
+It is designed to store any type without incurring extra costs, making it an ideal choice for a wide range of applications.
+One of the main advantages is the you would avoid the extra cost of dynamic dispatch.

+Currently, two implementations are provided:
+- *Double-linked list*: A unidirectional linked list capable of efficient iteration in both directions.
+- *Array*: A fixed-size array where all elements are stored consecutively in the stack.

 ## Installation 🚀